 Illustration for Washingtion Irving’s short story “Rip Van Winkle.”
 The caption reads: “A termagant wife may, therefore, in some respects, be considered a tolerable blessing, and if so, Rip Van Winkle was thrice blessed.”
+This illustration by N. C. Wyeth, from a 1921 edition of Irving's story, shows Rip Van Winkle being harrassed by his wife.

 One of the signature elements of Irving's style is his use of comically inflated (exaggerated and pompous) language to describe the commonplace.
 For example, rather than plainly saying Rip is "lazy" or that he "hates work," Irving states that Rip has "an insuperable aversion to all kinds of profitable labor."